Terre Haute, Indiana: LaVern Gibson Championship Cross-Country Course

 The LaVern Gibson Championship Cross Country Course has the distinction of being one of the few purpose-built cross-country courses in the world.
 The facility is part of 240 acre that comprise the Wabash Valley Family Sports Center east of Terre Haute.
 The course is built on a reclaimed coal mine and consists of an external loop of 3 km and four internal loops that allow for circuits of varying lengths.
 Indiana State University's cross-country team uses the Gibson Course for its home meets.
-The course has also hosted NCAA national championship meets..
+The course has also hosted NCAA national championship meets.

 Government

-Duke Bennett began his fourth term as Terre Haute's mayor in January 2020.
+Brandon Sakbun began his first term as Terre Haute's mayor in January 2024.
+During the 2023 mayoral election, Sakbun defeated incumbent Duke Bennett, who had served as mayor since 2008.
+Sakbun received 59% of the vote and is the youngest mayor in the city's history at 27.

 The city council has six members, each representing a district, and three at-large members.

 Education

 Terre Haute is served by the Vigo County School Corporation.
 The corporation manages 18 elementary schools, five middle schools, three high schools, and two alternative schools, enrolling 14,642 students from kindergarten to grade 12.

 Terre Haute is also home to several higher-education establishments.

 Indiana State University (ISU) is in downtown Terre Haute.
-It has an enrollment around 12,000.
-The Princeton Review placed ISU on its "Best in the Midwest" list of college and universities for nine consecutive years.
+As of August 2024, it has an enrollment of 7,895.
+The Princeton Review placed ISU on its "Best in the Midwest" list of colleges and universities for nine consecutive years.
 ISU was also included in the Forbes' "America's Top 650 Colleges."

 Rose-Hulman Institute of Technology is a private engineering school just east of the city.
-For 20 consecutive years, U.S. News & World Report has ranked it the nation's number-one undergraduate engineering school among institutions whose highest degree in engineering is the master's.
+For 20 consecutive years, U.S. News & World Report has ranked it the nation's number-one undergraduate engineering school among institutions whose highest degree in engineering is the Master's.
 It has an enrollment near 2,200 students on its 200 acre campus.

-Ivy Tech Community College, a full-service community college and part of the statewide system, is also in Terre Haute.
+There is also a campus of Ivy Tech Community College, a full-service community college which is part of the statewide system, in Terre Haute.

 The city has a lending library, the Vigo County Public Library.

 Media

+Movies

+The two lead characters in Joseph Losey's 1951 the movie The Prowler, Webb Garwood (played by Van Heflin) and Susan Gilvray (played by Evelyn Keyes), come from Terre Haute.